utsav-devadiga/devportfolioV2/src/pages/blog/2hello-world.md

 Ever since I got a new job, I wanted to update my portfolio, like to make it a little bit Job-oriented, I started working on a couple of portfolio designs as well, but they never actually made it to the Internet because I never got enough time to focus on those.

-I finally started working on a new re-design in the mid weeks of December 2021, and here it is, live!
+I finally started working on a new re-design in the mid weeks of Febrruary 2022, and here it is, live!

 ### My Choice of Framework